 The multiple Grammy Award-winner has also forged an impressive career in music for film, including his groundbreaking work on the soundtrack to the Coen Brothers’ O Brother, Where Art Thou?, an Academy Award nomination (with Costello) for writing “The Scarlet Tide” for the Oscar-winning Cold Mountain and another Grammy for his work as executive music producer on the soundtrack to the Johnny Cash biopic, Walk the Line.

 Recently, Burnett has devoted time to his own albums, The True False Identity (2005) and this year’s Tooth of Crime.
-He also produced the TEC Award–nominated Robert Plant and Alison Krauss collaboration, Raising Sand and John Mellencamp’s Life, Death, Love and Freedom.
+He also produced the TEC Award-nominated Robert Plant and Alison Krauss collaboration, Raising Sand (he also plays on their current tour; see “All Access,” page 66) and John Mellencamp’s Life, Death, Love and Freedom.